librespot-org/librespot-golang/README.md

 This is still highly experimental and in development.
 Do not use it in production projects yet, as the API is incomplete and subject to heavy changes.

+This fork contains changes that are more compatible with go.mod, while removing the Rust-esque package layout.
 ### Installation

 This package can be installed using: